just-the-docs/just-the-docs/docs/artificial-intelligence/index.md

 ---
-title: Fairness and Justice in Automated Decision Making
+title: Artificial Intelligence
 nav_order: 3
 ---

-# Artificial Intelligence
+# Fairness and Justice in Automated Decision-Making
 {: .fs-9 }

 Last updated on